-1. Describe the following aircraft motions.
-Pitch: Roll: Yaw: 2.
-Which aircraft component has two parts, installed one on each wing, that operate in opposite directions - . (i.e., one up and one down)?
-3. What language do the terms "fuselage" and "empennage" come from?
-4. What is a spoiler and why would a pilot use it?
+1. Pitch: Roll: Yaw: 2.
+Which parts of an airplane are used to control lift at low speed for takeoff and landing?
+3. Which aircraft component has two parts, installed one on each wing, that operate in opposite direction (i.e., one up and one down)?
+4. If the component in question 3 is up on the right wing and down on the left, what will the aircraft do?
+5. What language do the terms "fuselage" and "empennage" come from?
+6. What is a spoiler and why would a pilot use it?
+7. There are four main types of flaps: what are they and how does each design differ from each other?